LottieAnning/LIFE4136_rotation3/README.md

 ```
 gatk CreateSequenceDictionary -R [name_of_your_reference_file].fasta
 ```
-Create a filtered .args file with the populations you wish to include (in this example I filter for only tetraploids):
+Create a filtered .args file with the populations you wish to include (in this example I filter for only tetraploids, the structure of the code is 'BZD-....' for example because the sample id's in the data are in the format: 'BZD-01tl' where 'BZD' is the population name and the following characters are the individual id):
 ```
 grep -o -E 'BZD-....|PEK-....|SCT-....|TEM-....|GYE-....|JOH-....|KAG-....|LIC-....|LOI-....|MAU-....|MOD-....|PIL-....|SCB-....|SWB-....|HAB-....|ROK-....|FRE-....|OCH-....|KEH-....' [name_of_your_vcf].vcf > tetraploid.args
 ```